10 Traveller reviews from Holiday Watchdog

-- Travel date: Tue 23rd of May 2006
+- Travel date: 23rd May 2006

 "we (2 adults and 2 children, aged 11 and 8) spent a week at the hotel in April 2006. on arriving at the hotel we were told that we had been upgraded from the 2 bedroom equitorial suites to 2 interconnecting garden villas, a lovely gesture. the villas are in relatively good shape, although the bathrooms could perhaps do with updating. ours had views only of greenery (they were near to the spa) and were some way from the main hotel. all in all we prefered this location to those that looked over the inland waterway which we found too static/stagnant looking. obviously, the beach front villas would be the way to go but they seemed significantly more expensive. swimming pool is massive and never busy. beachfront nice, with hammocks etc although sea not particularly inviting. restaurants all good and lovely service. formal thai restaurant particularly good. we were there for songkran festival and enjoyed the dinner on the beach with lantern launching form the beach, thai entertainment etc. childrens entertainment fairly limited but was available effectively on demand eg candle making, garland weaving, batik prints. all in all good. not marked as excellent simply because not 5 star feel throughout."

-- Travel date: Sun 14th of May 2006
+- Travel date: 14th May 2006

 Decent, but not worth it